Prioritize business improvements before selling

 While addressing lower performing areas of the business can often achieve noticeable results, it is important to evaluate against other options to maximize value creation prior to sale.
 Once again, thinking like a buyer, ask yourself: where can I get the bigger, longer-lasting profit bumps?

-The following are three key areas that owners should pay particular attention to when contemplating a sale.
-We often see a need for improvement in these areas for our mid-market clients.
-These are also items where planning ahead is important since they may require time to address.
+The following are three key areas that owners should prioritize when contemplating a sale.
+We consistently see significant opportunities for improvement in these areas, and proactive planning is essential as they often take time to implement effectively.

 In addition to being more inefficient, relying on manual processes to accomplish tasks—for example, using Excel to do finances or manage inventory—exposes you to disruption caused by employee turnover.
 High reliance on manual processes is a common reason why buyers apply discounts to company valuations.

 Having a clear succession and transition plan in place is critical when preparing to sell your business.
-Potential buyers prefer businesses that are able to function independently from its owners, or where the owners are significantly involved, that there is a clear plan to transfer knowledge and transition responsibilities with a specific timeline.
+Potential buyers prefer businesses that can operate independently from their owners, or that provide a clear timeline and plan to transfer owner knowledge and responsibilities.

 Owners need to be honest about where the business relies too much on themselves, and work to address gaps prior to sale.
 Likewise, it should be clear to buyers what the owners' role will be after the business is sold.
 Understanding key personnel gaps and addressing them with enough lead time is a proven way to achieve a higher valuation in the eyes of potential buyers.

 Business owners are often focused on day-to-day issues of running the business with limited capacity to reflect on future growth potential.
-Taking the time to understand market trends and opportunities, including how best to capture them, well in advance of a sale will better prepare you to address questions from buyers on business expectations and future profit potential, which can weigh heavily on perceived value.
+Investing time to understanding market trends and opportunities well before a sale will better prepare you when the time comes.
+This foresight allows you to address questions from buyers regarding business expectations and future profit potential, which can significantly influence perceived value.
+Owners can then undertake initiatives aimed at leveraging those opportunities and mitigating against threats and risks to the company's success.
 Owners that are well informed, have a clear perspective on future growth potential, and have a strategy in place often have stronger engagement from sophisticated buyers.

 Ideally, we recommend that owners start planning an exit two to three years in advance of going to market.
 As mentioned earlier, some initiatives do require a longer lead time to execute, and ideally the benefits of implemented initiatives should be demonstrated with at least 12 months (or more) of improved performance.
 For example, replacing a manual accounting system with a new, more automated cloud-based system can take up to six months, depending on the complexity of the business.
 Additionally, you need at least 12 months of successful operation under the new system prior to going out to market, making it an 18-month initiative from inception to demonstrated results.